Ott Law Firm

 Free Consultation — We Fight Trucking Companies

-If you or a loved one has been injured in a truck accident in St. Louis or anywhere in Missouri, contact OTT Law for a free consultation.
+If you or a loved one has been injured in a truck accident in St. Louis or anywhere in Missouri, contact Ott Law Firm for a free consultation.
 We have the resources and experience to take on trucking companies and their corporate defense teams.
 Joseph Ott will personally handle your case, conduct a thorough investigation, and fight for the maximum compensation your injuries demand.

 Call (314) 710-2740 or contact us online to discuss your truck accident case.
 We handle these cases on a contingency fee basis — you pay nothing unless we recover compensation for you.
 Time is critical in truck accident cases, so do not wait to call.